 Explore the largest religious monument in the world – Angkor Wat

-Undoubtedly one of the biggest draws of Cambodia, the complex of Angkor Wat was once the capital of the Khmer empire and remains a strong symbol of national pride – it’s even featured on the Cambodian flag.
+Undoubtedly one of the biggest draws of Cambodia, the complex of Angkor Wat was once the capital of the Khmer empire.
+It remains a strong symbol of national pride – it’s even featured on the Cambodian flag.
 Constructed in the early 12-century to worship the Hindu god Vishnu, it was later converted into a Buddhist temple.
-The vast area encompasses an impressive 162 hectares, which comprises various crumbling structures, well-preserved temples and large tree roots and vines as nature has slowly taken over throughout the years.
+The vast area encompasses an impressive 162 hectares.
+Various crumbling structures, well-preserved temples, large tree roots and vines as nature has slowly taken over throughout the years.
 It’s easy to spend an entire day here exploring, seeing interesting structures around each corner and appreciating the true size of the complex.

-If your perfect holiday consists of eating your way around a destination, then look no further than these two southeast Asian gems.
+If your dream holiday consists of eating your way around a destination, then look no further than these two southeast Asian gems.
 From the colourful fresh ingredients and abundance of flavours, Thailand and Vietnam are famed for serving some of the best food (and street food!) in the world.
 In fact a classic Pad Thai and the Vietnamese Spring Roll are now popular in restaurants all over the world.
-Scour the markets in Bangkok to find delicious street snacks or enjoy a local cooking class where you can learn the secrets behind the nation’s favourite dishes – Chaing Mai in Thailand and Hoi An in Vietnam are some of the best locations for this.
+Scour the markets in Bangkok to find delicious street snacks.
+Or enjoy a local cooking class where you can learn the secrets behind the nation’s favourite dishes.
+Chaing Mai in Thailand and Hoi An in Vietnam are some of the best locations for this.